shivammeh/Anagram-Game/README.md

 # Anagram Game
-# Shivam

 This program uses a clever application of hash tables/an unordered map in order to create a text based jumble game.

+# How to use:
 The program is called jumble and requires a single command-line argument specifying a dictionary file.
 For example:

 ./jumble dictionary-small.txt

-Overview of what the program does when compiled and ran:
+# What happens when ran:

 The user does one of the following:
  a) enter a string of characters (presumably a jumbled version of one or more English words).